serverless-mom/car-site/README.md

 # for Mike
 ## The stack I selected
 Server Framework Rails
-JS Framework Angular (right now I'm not doing very much with Angular.
-In a site this simple I would probably use native Rails unless I knew it would grow or it included search)
+JS Framework Angular
 UI Framework Bootstrap
 Database Postgres

 ## Things I would fix for a professional project
 * commits are not squashed.
 I want to give as accurate a picture of my 'process' as possible so all origianl commits are here, even the ones where I realized I messed up.
 * There are some validations but not all that are really required - I wanted to demonstrate that I could do this, but it's not in the requirements so I put in a 'bare minimum' on each model
-* 'Users' and 'People' are totally seperate concepts, a bit like the 'user' is an insurance agent profiling multiple families
+* 'Users' and 'People' are totally seperate concepts, a bit like the 'user' is an insurance agent profiling multiple families.
+Anyway this seems kinda weird.

 okay now here's the stuff that would be on this project for everyone
 # CarSite demo app